repurpose package

 img_bulk()[source]

-Yields numpy array of self.const.imgbuffer images, start and enddate until all dates have been read
+Yields numpy array of images from imgbuffer between start and enddate until all images have been read.

 Returns:

-• startdate (date) – date of first image in stack
+• startdate (datetime.datetime) – date of first image in stack

-• enddate (date) – date of last image in stack
+• enddate (datetime.datetime) – date of last image in stack

-• datetimestack (np.array) – array of the timestamps of each image
+• datetimestack (np.ndarray) – array of the timestamps of each image

-• jd_stack (np.array or None) – if None all observations in an image have the same observation timestamp.
+• jd_stack (np.ndarray or None) – None if all observations in an image have the same observation timestamp.
 Otherwise it gives the julian date of each observation in img_stack_dict

 exception repurpose.img2ts.Img2TsError[source]